Treatment of snapping finger

 The »snapping finger« (a.k.a. trigger finger) is an illness in which the finger »snaps« when being flexed or extended into the normal position.
 It mostly affects the thumb, middle and / or ring finger.
 If the bothersome »snapping« doesn’t go away without therapy, pain and functional disorders may occur.

-Should these be unsuccessful by conservative treatments such as gypsum immobilization or local injections of anti-inflammatory drugs, minimally invasive surgical intervention is advised.
+If conservative treatment such as immobilisation in a plaster cast or local injections of anti-inflammatory drugs are unsuccessful, surgical intervention is advised.
 In the operation, the inflamed annular ligament is opened, thus relieving the stenosis on the finger in question, so that the flexor tendon can once again slide freely.
+This microsurgical operation is minimally invasive and the chances of its succeeding are very good.
 Free mobility of the finger is usually restored after that.

 DURATION OF OPERATION: approx. 30 minutes

 ANAESTHETIC: optionally short anaesthetic or brachial plexus anaesthetic

 AFTER-TREATMENT: exercises at once, suture removal after 10 – 12 days